 There are places on earth yet unexplored and untamed.
 The most formidable of these is undoubtedly Antarctica, a forbidding, austral world where all the technology and arrogance of modern man means nothing against the neverending white expanse.

 Betrayal at the Mountains of Madness is a full 8-scenario cycle for Arkham Horror: The Card Game.
-The first two scenarios are available to play now, and the rest are in development.
+The first four scenarios are available to play now, and the rest are in development.